Stormy9/Stormy9.github.io/CS460/hwk_02/more_fun_git_branching.md

 <br>

 ---
+---
 ### making branches show up on your GitHub site
-Then later, I got to thinking more about making a new `branch` and getting it to your GitHub site -- could you `push` a new, empty branch?
-Did you *have* to have a file to `add`, `commit`, and then `push`?
-Just to make a `branch` show up on GitHub?
+Then later, I got to thinking more about making a new `branch` locally, and getting it to your GitHub site -- could you `push` a new, **empty** branch?
+Did you **have** to have a file of some kind to `add` and `commit`, living in your new `branch`, in order to `push` and have it all show up on your GitHub page?

-It seemed to me that you shouldn't *have* to have an actual file in your new `branch`, just in order to make the `branch`... yet in the tutorials I'd read (<a href="https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell" target="_blank">the official Git one</a>, and <a href="https://www.atlassian.com/git/tutorials/using-branches" target="_blank">the Atlassian one</a>) the examples of making a new `branch` always included having a file of some kind, to `add`, `commit`, and `push`.
+It seemed to me that you shouldn't *have* to have an actual file in your new `branch`, just in order to make the `branch` and `push` it and get it on your GitHub site...

+Yet in the tutorials I'd read (<a href="https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell" target="_blank">the official Git one</a>, and <a href="https://www.atlassian.com/git/tutorials/using-branches" target="_blank">the Atlassian one</a>) the examples of making a new `branch` always included having a file of some kind, to `add`, `commit`, and `push`.

-I admit I hadn't read every single word of either of those tutorials -- more like "perused" for what I needed most at the time, and then read *that* part in closer detail...
+I admit I hadn't read every single word of either of those tutorials -- more like "perused" for what I needed most at any given time, and then read *that* section in closer detail...

-But when I went back and read even closer, I *did* find something close to what I was thinking, in the Atlassian tutorial <a href="https://www.atlassian.com/git/tutorials/using-branches" target="_blank">here</a> (scroll to "Creating remote branches") -- but the example it gave wasn't very clear.
+But when I went back and read the pertinent sections even closer, I *did* find something close to what I was thinking, in the Atlassian tutorial <a href="https://www.atlassian.com/git/tutorials/using-branches" target="_blank">here</a> (scroll to "Creating remote branches") -- but the example it gave wasn't very clear.
 Dealing with noobs, they should have been a bit more explicit in the example!  (well, at least *this* noob!)   [=

-SO I googled, and found what I needed <a href="https://www.jquery-az.com/git-push-command/" target="_blank">here</a>.
+SO...
+I googled, and found what I needed& wanted <a href="https://www.jquery-az.com/git-push-command/" target="_blank">here</a>.

-So went back to my `exp` repo -- my repo just for practicing `git` with -- and made some more branches to see what all would happen.   [=
+Then went back to my `exp` repo -- my repo just for practicing `git` stuff with -- and made some more `branch`es to see what all would happen.   [=

-Here's how it looked:
+__Here's how it looked:__
 making the branch from command line...
 <a href="https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_62.PNG">![screenshot of step 62](https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_62.PNG)</a>
 (notice I `push`ed from the `fun` branch itself)